Kynolin/stardew-valley-mods/README.md

 1. Click the green `Clone or download` button.
 2. Click `Download ZIP`
 3. Unzip the file.
 It unzips a directory called stardew-valley-mods-master.
-4. Copy all files into your Stardew Valley folder.
+4. Copy the 'Mods' directory into your Stardew Valley folder.

 Note: The README.md file doesn't need to be copied.
 That's just for Git.